LADSoft/OrangeC/src/doc/occ/OCC Command Line.md

  The list of files can be a list of one or more C language files.
 C++ language files are supported as well.
 If you don't specify an extension on the command line it will default to .C; it will detect a .CPP extension and activate C++ mode as required.

 The list of files can also include wild cards.

+A special file name '-' means take input from the console.

  OCC will accept response files with a list of command line options.
 To use a response file, prefix its name with '@':